Bass Strait Passenger Ships

 Further details are below.

-Top: TSS Taroona departing Station Pier Port Melbourne 1950s
+Top: Taroona departing Station Pier Port Melbourne 1950s

 Lower: Method of loading/unloading motor vehicles:

 Taroona at Station Pier

 Top: Princess of Tasmania arriving at Devonport early 1960s